vodquang96/django-anymail/docs/esps/mandrill.rst

    (You may also need to set :setting:`MANDRILL_WEBHOOK_URL <ANYMAIL_MANDRILL_WEBHOOK_URL>` depending on your server config.)
 Then deploy your project again.

-Mandrill implements webhook signing on the entire event payload, and Anymail will verify the signature.
+Mandrill implements webhook signing on the entire event payload, and Anymail verifies this signature.
 Until the correct webhook key is set, Anymail will raise an exception for any webhook calls from Mandrill (other than the initial validation request).

+Mandrill's webhook signature also covers the exact posting URL.
+Anymail can usually figure out the correct (public) URL where Mandrill called your webhook.
+But if you're getting an :exc:`AnymailWebhookValidationFailure` with a different URL than you provided Mandrill, you may need to examine your Django :setting:`SECURE_PROXY_SSL_HEADER`, :setting:`USE_X_FORWARDED_HOST`, and/or :setting:`USE_X_FORWARDED_PORT` settings.
+If all else fails, you can set Anymail's :setting:`MANDRILL_WEBHOOK_URL <ANYMAIL_MANDRILL_WEBHOOK_URL>` to the same public webhook URL you gave Mandrill.

 Mandrill will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: sent, rejected, deferred, bounced, opened, clicked, complained, unsubscribed.
 Mandrill does not support delivered events.
-Mandrill "whitelist" and "blacklist" sync events will show up as Anymail's unknown event_type.
+Mandrill "whitelist" and "blacklist" change events will show up as Anymail's unknown event_type.

 The event's :attr:`~anymail.signals.AnymailTrackingEvent.esp_event` field will be